How to Wash & Care for Different Fabrics: Your Complete Guide to Proper Textile Maintenance

 Proper fabric care saves money by making clothes last longer.
 When you wash fabrics correctly, they keep their shape, color, and texture.
 This means fewer replacements and better-looking clothes over time.

-• Always check garment care labels before washing to prevent damage and maintain quality
+• Always read care labels before washing

-• Use appropriate water temperatures and wash cycles based on specific fabric requirements
+• Use appropriate water temperatures

-Understanding Fabric Types
+Understanding Different Fabric Types

 Fabrics fall into three main groups based on their fiber content.
 Each type has unique properties that affect how they feel, perform, and need to be cared for.